- What are some suggestions for living a simpler life as a family in a fast-paced, distracting culture? Read ...

 We simply explained to our children some rules were set by God for every human to obey, some rules were set by governments for orderly cooperation of society, some were set down by family units to help them better overcome and to prevent their own problems.

 D. We made a list on the refrigerator where Maria would write down each item that needed my attention to fix, tend, call, et cetera that she became aware of during the day.
 I would consult that list every evening after work and do some things before and some after supper meal.
 Some items were to repair a toy or to help with some school item for our children, or to discipline or speak to them about an issue, or connect with another family member or believer, etc. This made much better use of both Maria's and my time by flexibly fitting these projects into a working framework.
-It stopped the tyranny of the moment - everything is not urgent!
+It stopped the tyranny of the moment - everything was not urgent!

 E. Maria made exceptional use of the calendar by getting a larger one with space to write in and then making sure every event was noted.
 Any other event data that was needed such as food items or items to bring or whatever was written on a note clipped to the calendar.
 This freed us from the time scramble by having one consolidated place for the scheduled activities for the home.